MagneticResonanceImaging/MRIReco.jl/docs/src/index.md

 ## Introduction

-MPIReco is a Julia packet for magnetic resonance imaging.
+MRIReco is a Julia packet for magnetic resonance imaging.
 It contains algorithms for the simulation and reconstruction of MRT data and is both easy to use and flexibly expandable.

 Both direct and iterative methods are available for image reconstruction.
 In particular, modern compressed sensing algorithms such as ADMM can be used.